Last Updated May 24, 2018

 As well as our own, Brave uses technical infrastructure operated on our behalf by Amazon, Heroku (a Salesforce company), and Fastly.
 Fastly’s infrastructure is designed to be as close to you as possible — probably in the same country as you, though this is not guaranteed.
 The rest of this infrastructure is located in the United States, which is where information is processed and stored.

 You have no obligation to use Brave.
 When using Brave, you can choose which features to use.
 At any time you are free to stop using Brave or to stop using specific Brave features.
-Brave ships with optional features like Sync and Payments.
+Brave ships with optional features like Sync and Brave Rewards.
 When you turn on these features, we receive and store additional information, as described below.

 Defaults: Security & Updates